 We always want to hear from world-class researchers at any level of seniority (PhDs, post-docs, and professors) and high-calibre operations, project management, and communications staff who might be interested in getting involved in our work.
 If this might be you, please get in touch, even if no current opening seems to fit.
 Due to the volume of interest we receive we strongly prefer statements of interest of 300 words or less, and specificity about the capacities in which you would like to engage with FHI.

 Aside from the areas in which we are currently most visibly active (AI safety and capability, Biosecurity, Governance of AI, Macrostrategy), we are also interested in building more capacity on the following topics.
-There might even be opportunities for a suitably talented and energetic recruit to build up their own research group within FHI to focus on one of these:
+There might even be opportunities for a suitably talented and effective individual to build up their own research group within FHI to focus on one of these:

 - AI ethics and philosophy of mind: especially questions concerning which computations are conscious and which digital minds have what kinds of moral status